Unit 8: History of Life

 - Micro-evolution: This refers to minor changes that occur within species.
 Nobody debates this.
 Examples we see: the different breeds of dogs, and the different races of men.

-- Macro-evolution: These are major changes that result in new species being formed, which have entirely new body plans, behaviors, and habitats.
-One example typically given: Four-legged land-mammals gradually change to cetaceans (modern whales) and live entirely in the sea.
+- Macro-evolution: This is different.
+This refers to major changes that result in new species being formed, which have entirely new body plans, behaviors, and habitats.
+One example typically given: Four-legged land-mammals gradually changing to cetaceans (modern whales) that live entirely in the sea.

 - Complex life developed through unguided, random mutations acted upon by natural selection (this is called Neo-Darwinism, or The Modern Synthesis)